 One of the most important tasks to complete for your wedding is your guest list.
-This will be everyone who is not already apart of your wedding party!
+This will be everyone who is not already a part of your wedding party!
 This is a fun thing to work on, but can also be stressful, especially in the middle of a pandemic!
-Whether your wedding is in the middle of COVID-19, or if your planning your wedding in the years to come, we’re here to give you some ideas for figuring out who you should invite to your wedding.
+Whether your wedding is in the middle of COVID-19, or if you're planning your wedding in the years to come, we’re here to give you some ideas for figuring out who you should invite to your wedding.

 Who should be on my guest list?